Backup Immutability

 • [S3 Compatible and Amazon S3 storage] After you create the S3 bucket with Object Lock enabled, make sure that the default retention is disabled to avoid unpredictable system behavior and data loss.
 To disable the default retention, edit the Object Lock retention settings as described in AWS documentation.

 • [Microsoft Azure Blob storage] You must enable blob versioning and version-level immutability support in the storage account.
-For more information, see Microsoft Azure documentation.
+For more information, see Microsoft documentation.

 Consider the following about backup immutability: